65156/terrabound/README.md

 ```

 ### Set Environment Variables
-You need to set a Github Token if you want to scan public repositories, and enterprise if scanning any private module repositories or parent repositories.
+You need to set GITHUB_TOKEN if you want to scan public Github repositories and GITHUB_TOKEN_ENTERPRISE & ENTERPRISE_URL if scanning any repositories on GHE.

 ```
 export GITHUB_TOKEN=xxxxxxxx